cyrraz-off/werewolf-remastered/roles.md

 ### Fakir* (15)

-* Passive (performance): the only way for the Fakir to win is to be condemned by the vote of the villagers.
+* Victory condition (final performance): the only way for the Fakir to win the game is to be condemned by the vote of the villagers.
 If this happens, the game ends immediately and the Fakir wins.

 ### Stranger* (16)